Screenshot 2022-04-19 at 23.13.19

 The SDK is pre-integrated into leading MaaS apps and allows agencies to quickly ‘plug into’ these solutions and start selling tickets.

-From Cincinnati to Las Vegas and from Tokyo to London, transit agencies and transport operators have successfully launched their own digital ticketing operations within market-leading MaaS apps by using the Justride SDK.
+From Cincinnati to Las Vegas to London, transit agencies and transport operators have successfully launched their own digital ticketing operations within market-leading MaaS apps by using the Justride SDK.

 Consumer research suggests the vast majority of riders love the convenience of finding and purchasing transit tickets with just a couple of taps on their phone and many transit agencies have seen an increase in ticket sales as a result.